 ORGANIZATIONAL INFORMATION -- Corresponds to Section V's Review Criterion #5

-In this section, provide an organizational description and project organizational chart, an outline of the management and staffing plan, and an outline of key collaborators and partners.
+In this section, provide three major elements: an organizational description and project organizational chart, an outline of the management and staffing plan, and an outline of key collaborators and partners.
 Each element is described in more detail below.
-Include as Attachment 8 a list of experience with global health grants, cooperative agreements, and/or contracts, source of funding including the name of project director/principal investigator; institution holding the award; grant, cooperative agreement, or contract number; total amount of award; and end date.
-This may present well in table form.